meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ### PCA of IgG-FcgR Affinities

 Principle component analysis was performed using scikit-learn (`sklearn.decomposition.PCA`) and the affinities of the four IgGs (mIgG1, mIgG2a, mIgG2b,  mIgG3), with or without knockout treatments, for four receptors (mFcgRIA, mFcgRIIB, mFcgRIII, mFcgRIV).
-The affinity for a knocked-out or blocked hFcgR was assumed to be zero.
+The affinity for a knocked-out or blocked FcgR was assumed to be zero.
 The affinities were not normalized before PCA transformation.

 ## Model